mullaasad5420c/newos/docs/dashboard/README.md

 ## 📈 Performance Analytics

-Here's a comprehensive performance analytics report for SAGE-AI based on your provided structure.
-Please ensure the input metrics for the placeholders are entered accordingly before sharing with stakeholders:
+Here’s a polished and engaging example of your requested performance analytics report for SAGE-AI:

 ---

-## 📊 **SAGE-AI Performance Dashboard**
+# 📊 SAGE-AI Performance Dashboard

-### 🎯 **Key Performance Indicators**
+## ### 🎯 Key Performance Indicators
-Over the last 30 days, SAGE-AI has demonstrated significant growth in assisting software development workflows.
-Here's a summary of its impact:

-- **AI-analyzed issues**: 147
-- **Total AI comments**: 312
-- **Average resolution time**: **6.2 hours**

-This performance highlights the efficiency of SAGE-AI in addressing user-reported issues and facilitating rapid resolutions.

----

-### 📈 **Trends & Insights**

-#### 🔍 **Issue Analysis Trends**
-SAGE-AI analyzed **147 issues**, prioritizing recurring bug fixes and enhancement requests.
-Here's an insight into issue types analyzed:
-🟥 **Bug reports**: 55%
-🟦 **Feature requests**
+> **Metrics (Last 30 Days):**

+🧠 **AI-Analyzed Issues:** __23__, and numbers are open прiller.button inserted dynamically

 ## 👥 Community Engagement

-To effectively analyze SAGE-AI's impact on community engagement, we need to evaluate various aspects using both qualitative and quantitative data points.
-Here is a structured analysis:
+To analyze SAGE-AI's impact on community engagement, we'll break down each section using both qualitative assessments and the given quantitative data.
+Note that the specific values from the commands you've listed would need to be filled in with actual data at the time of execution.

 ### 🌟 New Contributor Onboarding
-**Impact Analysis:**
-AI-driven platforms like SAGE-AI can significantly aid in new contributor onboarding by providing intuitive tutorials, guidance, and hints.
-AI can match new contributors with beginner-friendly issues or suggest refactorings based on their interests and skill levels.
-Personalized learning paths and automated onboarding tasks can smooth out the initial learning curve.

-**Impact Details:**
-- AI-assisted code review for new contributors, providing specific, actionable feedback.
-- Auto-generated documentation from codebase to aid understanding.
-- Use of chatbots to answer frequent onboarding questions, effectively reducing onboarding time.
+**Impact of AI on New Contributor Onboarding:**
+SAGE-AI likely enhances the onboarding experience for new contributors by providing intuitive interactions and guidance.
+Using AI, contributors can receive personalized, instant feedback on their queries and contributions.
+This reduces the learning curve and helps maintain motivation.

+- **AI assistance**: Automating responses to frequent new contributor questions.
+- **Guidance and Resources**: Offering direction on coding standards, contribution guidelines, and offer of resources tailored to the contributor's interactions, potentially via chatbots or interactive documentation.

 ### 💬 Communication Quality

-**Impact Analysis:**
+**AI Impact on Issue/PR Discussions:**
-AI can improve the quality of communication in community discussions by analyzing and moderating language in issues and PRs.
-It can highlight key points and
+SAGE-AI can significantly improve the quality of communication by ensuring discussions are

 ## 🔧 Technical Health

-Based on the provided data and the context of SAGE-AI, here's a technical health assessment:
+Based on the provided data and the indicators, here's a technical health assessment for the repository using SAGE-AI:

 ## 🔧 Technical Health Report

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-SAGE-AI can significantly enhance build system stability by:
-- **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch build issues early.
-- **Predictive Analytics:** Using historical build data, SAGE-AI can predict potential build failures and suggest preemptive fixes.
-- **Real-time Monitoring:** Providing real-time feedback on build status and automatically rolling back to stable versions if necessary.
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l)
+  - SAGE-AI can analyze the commit history to identify patterns in successful builds.
+It can suggest optimizations in the build process, such as caching dependencies or parallelizing build steps, to improve build reliability.
+  - AI can also predict potential build failures by analyzing commit messages, code changes, and historical build data.
+For example, if a specific change frequently leads to build failures, AI can flag it for review.

 ### 🐛 Bug Detection & Resolution
 **How AI Helps Identify and Fix Issues:**
-- **Automated Bug Detection:** SAGE-AI can analyze commit messages and code changes to identify potential bugs and suggest fixes.
--
+- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep

 ---